eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >>_Handicapped_ is an outdated and unacceptable term to use when referring to individuals or accessible environments.

->>>•	Accessible parking, not handicapped parking
+>>>•	Accessible parking, not handicapped parking.

->>>•	Accessible restroom, not handicapped restroom
+>>>•	Accessible restroom, not handicapped restroom.

-**_Wheelchair User_**
+**_Wheelchair user_**
 > People use wheelchairs for independent mobility.
 Do not use confined to a wheelchair or wheelchair bound.
 If a wheelchair is needed, say why.

 **Directions**

 > In general, lowercase north, south, northeast, southern, etc. when they indicate compass direction.
-Capitalize these words when they designate regions.  *He drove south.
+Capitalize these words when they designate regions:  *He drove south.
 The cold front is moving east.
 She has a Southern accent.
 He is a Northerner.*

 **Dollars**

 > Always lowercase.
 Use figures and the $ sign in all except casual references or amounts without a figure. *The book cost $4.
 Karen, can I borrow a dollar?
-(Correct: $4, $25, $500, $1,000, $650,000, $4.25 million, 5 cents, $1.01)*
+(Correct: $4, $25, $500, $1,000, $650,000, $4.25 million, 5 cents, $1.01.)*

 **Race-related content**